missionpinball/mpf-docs/hardware/smbus/index.rst

-How to use nativ I2C on Linux (SMBUS2)
+How to use native I2C on Linux (SMBUS2)
 ======================================

 +------------------------------------------------------------------------------+